TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 the post.
 This ID should be of the form `Px` where x is an increasing integer (e.g. P1, P2, P3, etc...).
 This ID will be used in the results to refer to this specific post.
-In the template sheet, all the IDs are already filled in, and you should not have to edit them.
+In the template sheet, all the IDs are already pre-filled, and there should be no need to edit them.

 <img src="screenshots/example-post-headline-content.png" alt="Post with headline and content highlighted" height="250"/>